xcap2000/data-tools/doc/Readme.md

 Create a tool to identify schema read field names, data types, size, nullability and be able to infer data types, size and nullability.

+Create a tool to copy files to and from AWS Workspaces, basically from another machine.